-This guide, produced by Georgia Tech's Institute Budget and Planning Administration (IBPA) office, was deployed for the first time during the FY24 budget planning process and is updated for FY25.
+This guide, produced by Georgia Tech's Institute Budget and Planning Administration (IBPA) office, is being deployed for the first time during the FY24 budget planning process.
 It outlines both longstanding budget & planning policies as well as details on policies and processes that are changing through the Budget Reform initiative.
 Elements of the Budget Guidebook that are related to the Budget Reform initiatives will be governed by a Budget Advisory Committee, the long-term governance forum dedicated to assessing the outputs of the new budget model and related changes to process and policy.
-We hope to improve upon this guidebook each year - please share your feedback or questions about the guidebook with us at budget\reform@gatech.edu.
+We hope to improve upon this guidebook each year - please share your feedback or questions about the guidebook with us at budget_reform@gatech.edu.